andsens/bootstrap-vz/CONTRIBUTING.md

 * Send a pull request to the `master` branch.

-Please try to be very descriptive about your changes when you write a pull request, stating what it does, why it is needed, what use cases do you think it would be useful, etc.
+Please try to be very descriptive about your changes when you write a pull request, stating what it does, why it is needed, what use cases do you think it would be useful, etc. Also, be in mind that if you push a new commit to your pull request, we won't be notified just by this - that will happen only if you make a comment on the issue.

 Be aware that your modifications needs to be properly documented and pushed to the `gh-pages` branch.